Tomdieu/trixify/README.md

-Certainly!
-Here's the modified GitHub description based on the information you provided:

----

 # Ayoba Clone

 🚀 Welcome to the Ayoba Clone – a chat application inspired by Ayoba, built with React Native (Expo), Django with Django Rest Framework (Drf), and Next.js!